AdamKruschwitz/weather-dashboard/README.md

 A weather searching page that stores search history locally.
 This project was built using bootstrap, jquery, and moment.js along with the OpenWeather OneCall and Geocoding API's.

+This website was built from scratch as an assignment for the Berkley full stack development code bootcamp.

 ## Built With

 * [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)